1982 Pennsylvania gubernatorial election

 The 1982 Pennsylvania gubernatorial election was held on November 2, 1982, between incumbent Republican Dick Thornburgh and Democratic U.S. Congressman Allen E. Ertel.
+Thornburgh was a popular incumbent, who largely was the favorite throughout the race.
+However, owing to a nationwide recession which hit the state particularly hard, and a backlash to Reaganomics, the final result ended up becoming much closer than what was initially anticipated.

 Republican primary

 Incumbent Governor Dick Thornburgh ran unopposed for the Republican nomination.